siwar9/kubernetes/ingress-in-baremetal/readme.md

 ```

 Now we must configure the metalLB using configmap object.
 In this configmap we give the address pool that will be used as LoadBalancer IP!
-Also the type of the Load Balancer.
+Also the type of the Load Balancer (metalLB supports two LoadBalancing modes : Layer 2 mode and BGP mode.
+In our case we will use the Layer 2 mode).

 Create the ConfigMap manifest containing metalLB configuration:
 ```YAML